andrewgazelka/hyperion/README.md

 architecture is ECS-driven using [Flecs Rust](https://github.com/Indra-db/Flecs-Rust).
 To contribute, join [Hyperion's Discord](https://discord.gg/sTN8mdRQ) for the latest updates on development.

-Our current efforts are focused on making an event roughly similar to something that would be on [Overcast Network](https://oc.tc/) (we are not affiliated with them).
+Our event will be placed in NYC with the gracious support of [Build the Earth NYC](https://buildtheearth.net/teams/nyc).

 # Running